 Don’t panic, it’s usually not as bad as you think.
 If appropriately managed, conflict resolution can build trust and sometimes bring new ideas and opportunities.
 Proper conflict resolution can make the difference between a positive and negative outcome, and an incorrect resolution can negatively affect a project.

 If you are not able to solve conflict effectively, your team members will lose trust in you, and each other, weakening their ability to work together and detracting from your project’s success.
 You must deal with conflict before it is beyond repair and starts affecting your project.

 The following are a few consequences of improper conflict resolution:

-- Impact on authority of the project manager
+- Negative impact on the project manager’s authority.

-As a project manager, it is your job to monitor and resolve conflicts in the early stage to avoid them from becoming a major issue.
+Often a project manager must monitor and resolve conflicts as quickly as possible to keep them from becoming a significant issue.

 - Collaborate/Problem Solve